LTV2008/ltv2008.github.io/README.md

 # ltv2008.github.io

-this is my github pages repo
+this is my github pages repo for random stuff I host uhh go to ltv2008.neocities.org if you want a good website...

-moving index soon